simran2104/ApnaDoctor/README.md

 Have a look on the website being deployed on pythonanywhere.com <a href="https://simmi1234.pythonanywhere.com/">ApnaDoctor</a>
 ## Contributing:

-Please Fork this project and send us a pull request.
+Please Fork this project and send me a pull request.

 ## Authors:
 <a href="https://simrandhiman.me/">Simran Dhiman</a>